Maintaining Pool Water Quality - The 5 Things You Must Know

 What Is The Easiest Way To Have Your Water Tested?

-Your handover kit included with your pools direct kit from us has a 4 in 1 test kit.
+Your handover kit included with your pool from us has a 4 in 1 test kit.
 These have been used since the Pharaoh's checked their pools.
-I might be slightly colour blind however I was never quite sure if the test strip colour matched the dark purple, slightly less dark purple, purple or purple, purple colour indicating what my pH level was.
-In brief, they are better than nothing however it is really a guestimation.
+I might be slightly colour blind, however, I was never quite sure if the test strip colour matched the dark purple, slightly less dark purple, light purple or purple, purple colour indicating what my pH level was.
+In brief, they are better than nothing, however, it is really a guesstimation.
 You'll know when you got it wrong when the kids tell you their eyes are stinging!
 Ooops, sorry girls (I have two daughters).

 Your local pool shop will usually offer free water testing and provide you with a water sample bottle (or use one of your kids old water bottles).
 They'll give you a print out of the test results in a couple of minutes and recommend what you need to do to maintain your pool water (they will of course happen to sell all of the required chemicals!).
 A weekly trip to the pool shop to test your water is part of pool ownership!